Freed Kamlaris –

 Vulnerable girls who were rescued from the Kamlari system of child slavery are now free — and they’re becoming powerful young women who are leading the way to a better life for themselves and their communities.

 In 2000, NYF began a campaign to end the practice of Kamlari, a centuries-old system of indentured servitude embedded in the culture of rural Nepal.
 Our Indentured Daughters Program was twofold: to rescue the girls who had been sold into slavery and to abolish the practice going forward.
-More than 12,000 girls, some of whom had been enslaved since the age of six, were rescued and returned to their home communities, deeply wounded and lacking any education.
+Nearly 13,000 girls, some of whom had been enslaved since the age of six, were rescued and returned to their home communities, deeply wounded and lacking any education.

 Career Training and Counseling

 The EFK programs works closely with Vocational Education and Career Counseling program to support the freed Kamlaris.
 Our staff provides structured counseling sessions and assessment tests, and then helps girls enroll in top-quality training programs for a wide variety of careers.
-82% of graduates are currently employed — a remarkable achievement given that the unemployment rate in Nepal is 40-46%.
+90% of graduates are currently employed — a remarkable achievement given that the rate of youth unemployment and underemployment ranges from 40-50%.

 Watch the ABC7 News video about NYF’s work to free girls from slavery.

 Read the Time Magazine article about NYF’s work to rescue the last Kamlari slaves.

 Get the background on our original Indentured Daughters Program.